 We would like to thank Dr. Colleen Black very much for her care of Dad the last few years.
 Heartfelt gratitude to all the staff and care aides at Ridgewood Lodge for their kindness and care.
 Also a big Thank You to the staff at Vermilion Court where he lived for a year before going into Ridgewood.

-A Memorial has been arranged for September 14 2019 in the Granby Room at the Skills Center on Vermilion Ave.
+A Celebration of Life will be held September 14, 2019 at 1:00 p.m. in the Granby Room at the Skills Center on Vermilion Ave.
 Princeton B.C.